Annals of Quedlinburg

 The Annals of Quedlinburg (Annales Quedlinburgenses; Quedlinburger Annalen) were written between 1008 and 1030 in the convent of Quedlinburg Abbey.
 In recent years a consensus has emerged that it is likely that the annalist was a woman.
-The annals are mostly dedicated to the history of the Holy Roman Empire; they also contain the first written mention of the name of Lithuania ("Litua"), dated to March 1009.
+The annals are mostly dedicated to the history of the Holy Roman Empire; they also contain the first written mention of the names of Lithuania and Poland.
 The original document has disappeared, surviving only as a 16th-century copy held in Dresden, but its contents endure as a scholarly resource.

 Background

 The city of Quedlinburg, Germany, was first mentioned in writing in a document dated to 922.
 Saint Mathilda founded Quedlinburg Abbey, a religious community for women, there in 936, leading it until her death in 966.
 The abbey became a premier educational institution for the female nobles of the Duchy and Electorate of Saxony, and maintained its mission for nearly 900 years.
-The city served as an imperial palatinate of the Saxon emperors, where Henry the Fowler, the founder of the Ottonian dynasty, was buried.
+The city served as an imperial palatinate of the German emperors from the House of Liudolfings, where Henry the Fowler, the founder of that dynasty (House of Liudolfings), was buried.
 Quedlinburg was situated not far from Magdeburg, the Royal Assembly of the empire, and its annalists could therefore rely on genuine information from the royal house and obtain eyewitness accounts.
 The city lost some stature under the rule of Henry II, who broke with the tradition of celebrating Easter there; the Annals portray him unfavorably, and demonstrate the extent to which a royal monastery was entitled to criticize its monarch.